Although not required by law, many North Carolina landlords require renters to pay a security deposit before moving into their new home.

 If the landlord transfers property ownership during the lease term, the outgoing landlord will have two options.

 One of the options is to transfer the security deposit to the incoming landlord.
-You’ll then need to let your tenants know of the same.
+You’ll then need to let your renters know of the same.

-The other option is to return the security deposit amount back to the tenant, minus lawful deductions.
+The other option is to return the security deposit amount back to the resident, minus lawful deductions.